 - Heterosexual Life-Partners: If Jeremy and Michael's relationship isn't romantic, then it's definitely this trope.
 With the affectionately-delivered lines like "Dude, you are cooler than a vintage cassette/It's just that no one else but me thinks that yet" and "You know that you are my favorite person", not to mention the entire song about how they navigate life together and rely on one another, it's evident that they're very close.

-- Heteronormative Crusader: Rich's Squip.
-It repressed his feelings for other boys, evidenced by both Word of God and the fact that he didn't realize he was bi until the Squip was shut down.
+- Heteronormative Crusader: It's strongly implied Rich's Squip repressed his feelings for other boys, evidenced by both Word of God and the fact that he didn't realize he was bi until the Squip was shut down.

 - I Know Mortal Kombat: The reason Jeremy and Michael are able to evade the Squip zombies during the climax is because they played a video game that mirrors the situation almost exactly.

-- Ironic Echo: Mr. Heere ends his talk with Jeremy during "Two Player Game" with "good talk".
+- Ironic Echo: Mr. Heere ends his pitiful, humiliating attempt at a conversation with Jeremy during "Two Player Game" with "good talk".
 Later, after the house fire, Jeremy ends his The Reason You Suck speech with that exact phrase.